PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 > &#8505; We are using a shared Panorama for this lab that is publicly accessible.
 For production deployments, Panorama management should not be exposed to inbound Internet traffic.
 Each student has their own credentials restricted to Access Domain for only the relevant Device Group & Templates to reduce clutter.

-- Refer to the terraform output you copied earlier for the student credentials for Panorama.
-These credentials are associted wtih access domain so you can see your devices without without the clutter of other students in the shared Panorama.
+- Refer to the terraform output you copied earlier for your Panorama public IP
-- If you need superuser access to Panorama for some reason, refer to `lab-details.txt` from QwikLabs for connection and credential details for Panorama
+- Refer to `aws-gwlb-lab-secrets.txt` from QwikLabs for Panorama credentials
 - Login to Panorama web interface with student credentials
 - Check Panorama -> Managed Devices -> Summary
 - Verify your deployed VM-Series are connected and successfully bootstrapped